transcelerate/ddf-home/CaT_FAQ.md

 <p></p>
 <details>
-<summary>What is the aim for an individual participant?</summary>
+<summary>How will individual participants work within the Connectathon's framework?</summary>
 <p></p>
 Participants will join tracks and work jointly with others to test out and improve DDF solution connectivity.
 <p></p>
 Each track will have certain aims it wants to achieve.
 For individuals, everyone will judge success themselves.
-It may be proving your software works against another vendor in a semi-formal manner or adding a new enhancement to your working code.
+It may be proving in a semi-formal manner that your software works with another vendor's software or adding a new enhancement to your working code.
 It may be testing a DDF resource that is relevant to you to help move it along in published maturity - which may be important for your stakeholders.
 <p></p>
 </details>
 <p></p>
 <details>
 <summary>Do I have to come prepared, or can I start on the day?</summary>
 <p></p>
 Either is fine.
 People can take a look at a new area for them or they bring working software that they have been writing for months or years.
-It would however be helpful if you have an understanding of DDF and what you would like to work on at the Connectathon.
+It would however be helpful if you have an understanding of DDF’s overall objectives/goals and what you would like to work on at the Connectathon.
 The most important thing is to set your own goals for your code.
 <p></p>
 </details>
 <p></p>